Krishnakumar Balasubramanian

 Krishnakumar Balasubramanian is an Indian actor and art director who predominantly works in Tamil cinema.

 Career

 Film

 Krishnakumar made his debut playing the lead role in the film Kadhalagi (2010).

-He made his Tamil film comeback in 2020, where he acted in the Amazon Prime anthology film Putham Pudhu Kaalai.
-Later that year, he played a pivotal role in Soorarai Pottru as a friend of actor Suriya's character.
+Later in 2020, he played a pivotal role in Soorarai Pottru as a friend of actor Suriya's character.

-In 2022, he played a supporting role in Maaran as Dhanush's character's friend.

-In 2024, he gained further recognition and critical acclaim after portraying Lord Krishna in Nag Ashwin's dystopian science fiction film Kalki 2898 AD.
+In 2024, he gained further recognition and critical acclaim after portraying Lord Krishna in Nag Ashwin's science fiction film Kalki 2898 AD.

 Theater

 Krishnakumar is the artistic director of The Little Theatre Group.
 He has scripted and directed many stage plays, namely the Christmas pantomimes Alice in iLand (2011) and The Free Musketeers (2012); and the musicals Atita (2010) and Gapsaa - Fully Loaded (2012) for the Little Festival, an international theater festival for young audiences.

 He was also the theater director of Kalakshetra Foundation's dance theater production on the occasion of Mahatma Gandhi's 150th birthday celebration "Shanthi Sutra".